-Definitions
+Definitions:

-- 1. "Curricular field trip" means any learning activity that occurs outside the school facility and is specifically designed to supplement the course learning (e.g., golfing on the local golf course as part of Active Living 12). - 2.
-"Co-curricular field trip" means any planned student excursion away from the school during school time, under the direction or supervision of the educator-in-charge, to enrich and extend the classroom instructional program. - 3.
-"Extracurricular field trip" means any planned student excursion away from the school outside of school time under the direction or supervision of the educator-in-charge in support of academics, athletics, performing or fine arts, or other school-sponsored student field trips.
+Curricular field trip: Any learning activity that occurs outside the school facility and is specifically designed to supplement the course learning (e.g., golfing on the local golf course as part of Active Living 12).

+Co-curricular field trip: Any planned student excursion away from the school duringschool time, under the direction or supervision of the educator-in-charge, to enrich and extend the classroom instructional program.

+Extracurricular field trip: any planned student excursion away from the school outside of school time under the direction or supervision of the educator-in-charge in support of academics, athletics, performing or fine arts, or other school-sponsored student field trips.

-Responsibilities
+Educator: These are staff employed by the district that have a BC teaching certification and are employed as a teacher or administrator.

+Responsibilities:

 - 1. Parent Responsibility: Parents are responsible for determining whether their child may participate in a student field trip.
 Comprehensive student field-trip information that clearly describes the educational benefits and safety risks must be communicated to parents so they can provide informed consent. - 2.
 Student Responsibility: Students participating in a field trip are responsible to comply with the school rules, student code of conduct, board policies and administrative procedures, as well as fulfill the preparatory requirements and cooperate with all supervisors. - 3.
-Educator-in-Charge Responsibility: The educator-in-charge is responsible for - 3.1. ensuring the field trip is appropriately planned, authorized and organized; - 3.2. ensuring parents have been provided with comprehensive student information that clearly describes the educational benefits and safety risks - of the field trip, as well as the safety plans: - 3.3. exercising supervision that is appropriate to the age and needs of the students and the nature of the activity; - 3.4. ensuring detailed contact and trip information is left with the principal and communicated to parents; - 3.5. taking whatever precautions are necessary to ensure the proper conduct, appropriate behaviour and safety of students. - 4.
-Field-Trip Supervisor Responsibilities: Supervisors (teachers, volunteers and contracted instructors) are responsible for supervising students at all times, serving as role models to students, acting as ambassadors of the district, and conducting themselves within the expectations of the Policy 310: Student Code of Conduct and the school's code of conduct.
+Educator-in-Charge Responsibility: The educator-in-charge is responsible for - 3.1. ensuring the field trip is appropriately planned, authorized and organized; - 3.2. ensuring parents have been provided with comprehensive student information that clearly describes the educational benefits and safety risks of the field trip, as well as the safety plans; - 3.3. exercising supervision that is appropriate to the age and needs of the students and thenature of the activity; - 3.4. ensuring detailed contact and trip information is left with the principal and communicated to parents; - 3.5. taking whatever precautions are necessary to ensure the proper conduct, appropriate behaviour and safety of students. - 4.
+Field-Trip Supervisor Responsibilities: Supervisors (teachers, volunteers and contracted instructors) are responsible for supervising students at all times, serving as role models tostudents, acting as ambassadors of the district, and conducting themselves within the expectations of the Policy 310: Student Code of Conduct and the school's code of conduct.
 No alcohol or recreational drugs are to be consumed before or while supervising students, as supervisors must be capable of reasoned judgment at all times in case of an unexpected emergency during the field trip.
 This expectation includes international locations where the cultural norms may vary.